tunjiomoniwa/DMARL/README.md

 # DMARL
-This git repository is linked to the thesis research titled: "Using deep reinforcement learning to optimise energy eciency of UAV small cells in urban environments" It presents codes for the DMARL for UAV-assisted networks.
+This git repository is linked to the thesis research titled: "Using deep reinforcement learning to optimise energy efficiency of UAV small cells in urban environments" It presents codes for the DMARL for UAV-assisted networks.
 The DMARL is comprises of 5 variants:
 1. DQLSI variant coded using MATLAB, while